If you have decided to grow milkweed to help monarch butterflies on their migratory routes, let me join our fluttery orange friends in thanking you!

 10. A. purpurascens

-If the rock star Prince were still with us, this would be the milkweed he would choose – and as luck would have it, it is native to his home state of Wisconsin.
+If the rock star Prince were still with us, this would be the milkweed he would choose – and as luck would have it, it is native to his home state of Minnesota.

 Commonly called “purple milkweed,” in addition to Wisconsin, A. purpurascens is native to much of central and eastern North America, and is hardy in Zones 3 to 8.